kFo/reference/expressions.rst

     suffices h₃ : q, from and.intro h₁ h₃, show q, from and.left h₂

 Computation
 ===========

+Every expression in Lean has a computational interpretation, unless it involves classical elements that block computation, as described in the next section.

-(Explain the notions of reduction and evaluation.)
+(Explain reduction and evaluation.)

 Axioms
 ======